margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> so that we can have a little food to munch on
 <br> i can't wait to get there, it will be so fun.
 <br> we'll have plenty of time too to enjoy the sun.
-<br> so bring your book to read and also some sunscreen;
+<br> so bring your book to read and some sunscreen;
-<br> i know that you joke that you're hte sunburning queen.
+<br> i know that you joke that you're the sunburning queen.
 <br> once we get there we'll have the best time;
 <br> thank you for being the best partner in crime.